 5. Rule 62 "Control of Funds" has various changes.

 The index is useful, and shouldn't have any impact.

 There is some essential information that did not need to be in the Rules if the Model Rules were used unchanged, including the name and objects of the Association.
 By including this information, the Model Rule 2 was no longer required.

-There were some extreme specific circumstances when the committee quorum was reduced to 2.
+There were some extreme specific circumstances when the committee or general meeting quorum was reduced to 2.
 We increased this to 3.

 The Control of Funds rules were too prescriptive for us to continue with our current methods.
 We have arrangements with the Hills group and other parts of the organisation that are convenient for the volunteers.
 We believe the revised wording provides better protection against misuse of funds while allowing arrangements appropriate to the amounts of money we deal with.